 Will refinancing my credit card debt hurt my credit score?

 The impact of refinancing your credit card debt on your credit score depends on the refinancing method you use.
-Your credit score may take a hit when you apply for a new credit card or a personal loan since they require hard inquiries that go on your credit report.
-But your credit score should recover once you establish a positive payment history and successful debt reduction.
+Your credit score may take a hit when you apply for a new credit card or a personal loan since they require hard inquiries that go on your credit report with one or more of the credit bureaus.
+But your credit score may recover once you establish a positive payment history and successful debt reduction.

 What happens if I don't pay my credit card debt?